Girls (TV series): Season 3

-The third season of Girls received generally positive reviews.
+The third season of Girls received positive reviews.
 On Metacritic, the third season of the series holds an average of 76 based on 18 reviews.
-Rotten Tomatoes reports an 89% "Certified Fresh" approval rating from critics, based on 27 reviews with an average score of 7.8/10.
+Rotten Tomatoes reports a 91% approval rating from critics, based on 32 reviews with an average score of 7.9/10.
 The consensus states: "Still rife with shock value, Season 3 of Girls also benefits from an increasingly mature tone."

 Tim Goodman of The Hollywood Reporter lauded the first two episodes, and commented: "Going into its third season, Girls is as refreshing and audacious as ever and one of the few half-hour dramedies where you can feel its heart pounding and see its belly ripple with laughter."
 In addition, The New York Times, Entertainment Weekly and PopMatters praised the comedic portrayal of its lead female characters.

 Season 4

 The fourth season of Girls received generally positive reviews.
 On Metacritic, the fourth season of the series holds an average of 75 based on 16 reviews.
-Rotten Tomatoes reports an 83% "Certified Fresh" approval rating from critics, based on 24 reviews with an average score of 7.5/10.
+Rotten Tomatoes reports an 83% approval rating from critics, based on 24 reviews with an average score of 7.5/10.
 The consensus states: "Girls is familiar after four seasons, but its convoluted-yet-comical depiction of young women dealing with the real world still manages to impress."

 Season 5

 The fifth season of Girls received generally positive reviews.
 On Metacritic, the fifth season of the series holds an average of 73 based on 13 reviews.
-Rotten Tomatoes reports an 85% "Certified Fresh" approval rating from critics, based on 20 reviews with an average score of 8.14/10.
+Rotten Tomatoes reports an 86% approval rating from critics, based on 22 reviews with an average score of 8.14/10.
 The consensus states: "Though some characters have devolved into caricatures, watching them struggle in Girls is more fun in season five, with sharper humor and narrative consistency than prior seasons."

 Daniel Fienberg of The Hollywood Reporter gave the season a positive review writing: "Girls had only a niche audience.
 It's possible that being freed from the responsibility of the zeitgeist is what has kept Girls so watchable.
 The start of the fifth season won't launch an armada of think pieces, but if you still get pleasure from watching these flawed, often awful characters make flawed, often funny choices, Girls is still Girls."

 Season 6

 The sixth season of Girls received highly positive reviews from critics.
 On Metacritic, the sixth season of the series holds an average of 79 based on 15 reviews.
-Rotten Tomatoes reports an 89% approval rating from critics, based on 35 reviews with an average score of 8.01/10.
-The consensus states, "In its final season, Girls remains uncompromising, intelligent, character driven, compassionate – and at times consciously aggravating."
+Rotten Tomatoes reports a 90% approval rating from critics, based on 39 reviews with an average score of 8.10/10.
+The consensus states, "In its final season, Girls remains uncompromising, intelligent, character-driven, compassionate – and at times consciously aggravating."

-The broadcast of the season's third episode "American Bitch" in Australia on showcase had to be edited, due to a scene which breached the maximum MA15+ classification of the broadcaster.
+The broadcast of the season's third episode "American Bitch" in Australia on Showcase had to be edited, due to a scene that breached the maximum MA15+ classification of the broadcaster.